peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.NotSupportedException:
 The parameter <i>headerName</i>
  is not supported for this method.
-Currently, the only header fields upported are To, Cc, Bcc, Reply-To, Sender, and From.
+Currently, the only header fields supported are To, Cc, Bcc, Reply-To, Sender, and From.

  * System.ArgumentNullException:
 The parameter <i>headerName</i>
  is null.

  * System.ArgumentException:
 The parameter <i>headerName</i>
  is empty.

 <a id="GetBody"></a>
 ### GetBody

     public byte[] GetBody();

 Gets the byte array for this message's body.
-This method doesn't make a copy of that byte array.
+This method doesn' t make a copy of that byte array.

 <b>Return Value:</b>